noishey/portfolio/README.md

-* this blog entails the ai engineering journey.
+* this blog entails my journey.